 Mechanics of Solids and Structures

-For example, microtubules in cytoplasm may play an important role in the mechanical integrity of single cells.
+Another project we have worked on is reinforced thin rod buckling in surrounding media.
+As motivation, microtubules in cytoplasm may play an important role in the mechanical integrity of single cells.
 Their presence, together with the viscoelastic cytoplasm, can support much higher force than either of the two could.
 The mechanics of how this works has not been well-understood yet.
 We have used a table top macroscopic experiment to investigate the mechanics of reinforced thin elastic rod buckling within elastic medium.
 Figure below on the left shows the experimental setup and theoretical modeling tools we utilized, while figure below on the right shows the force-displacement curves for different rod sizes and different interfacial bonding conditions between the rod and the surrounding media.

 We have also investigated the large deformation behavior such as failure of such composite structures to pinpoint the mechanical role microtubules play within single cells.
 We are currently working on the buckling behavior of thin wires under more complex loading conditions and boundary conditions.
 The research findings can also be used in design of biomedical devices such as a robotic needle.
 Please refer to Publications [6,8,16,17] for more details.

-Cost for failure, fracture or fatigue, of engineering materials and structures is huge.
+Last but not least, cost for failure, fracture or fatigue, of engineering materials and structures is huge.
 We have investigated fracture failure of biomedical devices, small crack growth problem in stainless steels and fatigue initiation of LIGA Ni MEMS thin films.
 The design of new composite materials for novel applications should also incorporate failure-resistance component from the very beginning.

 For example, the third generation of coronary drug eluting stents are a composite structure containing hundreds of sub-milimeter scale reservoirs with suspended polymeric formulations on its metallic structs (figure below to the left).
 The mechanical strength of this hybrid structure and the safety of use of this biomedical devices is dictated by the interface or coupling between polymeric formulation and metallic structs.
 We have investigated the failure behavior of these biomedical devices both before implantation and after implantation under physiological conditions using a punch test (figure below to the right).